 it removes much of the risk ahead and guarantees that we will always be

 able to muddle forward.
-MMT also known as neochartalism is a economic
+MMT is also known as neochartalism an economic

-like derivatives and currency swaps are suppose to allow us to print
+like derivatives and currency swaps are supposed to allow us to print

-Debt is often nothing more that the promise of future payment and is effected by interest rates.
+Debt is often nothing more than the promise of future payment and is affected by interest rates.
 It appears debt does matter except in the manipulated land of MMT where what you pay in interest can overnight change everything by redefining the obligations outstanding and coming due.
-For example In Europe the ECB had to step in
+For example, In Europe, the ECB had to step in

 to halt the economic collapse of Spain, Italy and several other